redexp/html-extend/README.md

  */
 function setExtension(fileExtensions, handler)
 ```
-`handler` will take file path and should return hash with exported tag names, which values should be or html string or ready dom object or function which will take dom object and should return string or new dom object.
+`handler` will take file path and should return hash with exported tag names, which values should be `DomObject` or html string or function (which will take `DomObject` and should return string or new `DomObject`).

 Example